LP Duo: Quantum Music and Hybrid Piano

 Since 2012, LP Duo has been one of the key promoters of the Quantum Music concept.
 The Quantum Music project began with the reunion of two high school friends: one of the world's most famous quantum physicists, Vlatko Vedral (University of Oxford), and engineer and acoustician Dragan Novković, with the support of the Institute of Musicology of the Serbian Academy of Sciences and Arts, while the financing was provided by the Creative Europe program of the European Union.

-Quantum physicists Andrew Garner and Klaus Molmer and composer Kim Helweg who joined the project at the invitation of LP Duo also contributed to the project, as well as musicologist Ivana Medić, who is also the project coordinator, while LP Duo are the lead artists and composers.
+Quantum physicists Andrew Garner and Klaus Molmer and composer Kim Helweg who joined the project at the invitation of LP Duo, also contributed to the project, as well as musicologist Ivana Medić, who is also the project coordinator.
+At the same time, LP Duo are the lead artists and composers.
 In the preparatory phase, the duo members, together with engineers Dragan Novković and Darko Lazović, worked on the development of a special keyboard instrument, the so-called hybrid piano, which allows any existing acoustic piano to be connected to a computer.
 Thus LP Duo created a brand new instrument that combines piano and synthesizer sound; when performing individual tracks within the multimedia concert Quantum Music, they used sound samples based on algorithms, equations, and quantum physics formulas.

 During the project implementation phase, the duo toured numerous European and global cities, such as Singapore, The Hague, Ljubljana, Aarhus and Copenhagen.

+In the mid-2010s, the duo (in collaboration with the American company HTEC) also developed the so-called Hybrid portable piano, a system featuring 88 optical sensors that can transform any piano into a hybrid acoustic-electronic instrument.
+It connects via USB to digital devices, allowing integration with music software and VST instruments.
+Duality can be easily assembled on any piano without physical alterations, offering numerous sound possibilities while maintaining acoustic qualities.
+It was first premiered in 2017, and its patent is internationally protected.
 Thanks to the invention of the new hybrid piano sound, LP Duo has composed an album of original music called "Duality" (2019), released with Universal Music, which promotes the album in collaboration with Deutsche Grammophon, Yellow Lounge and IMG Artists at concerts across Europe, North America and Asia.

+LP Duo premiered new compositions for two hybrid pianos as part of the Beyond Quantum Music project during their residency at the Kavli Institute at TU Delft.
+These works incorporated sounds from quantum computers, atomic manipulations, and genetic code translations, blending them with their established musical style.
+They performed on the Duality Hybrid Piano, which was developed in collaboration with HTEC engineers.
+Belgrade media artist Incredible Bob created the visual aspect of the performance.

+In 2022, LP Duo composed Baby Blues, six short minimalistic hybrid-piano pieces (Birth, Cradle, Now What?, Baby’s Book, Show Me How to Breathe, Lullaby for Staying Awake).